mo-arvan/rescience-submission-73/README.md

-This code tries to replicate the results obtained by Lopes, M., Lang, T., Toussaint, M., & Oudeyer, P. Y. (Neurips 2012).
+This code tries to replicate the results obtained by Lopes, M., Lang, T., Toussaint, M., & Oudeyer, P. Y. (NIPS 2012).

 The programs description is listed below :